Caua-ferraz/AImagine_test/README.md

 # AImagine: AI-Powered Text Generation

+## ALERTS: as this repo is not only beta but aswel not tested in other computers it may have some errors including:
+-Fatal errors as path not recognizing or dependencies not installing -deprecated packages/function
+-unfuctional dataset as huggingface can modify his API -failed codes as it still unready to Public use that's why we still having no versions

+## feel free to use, if u found any bug please alert me

 AImagine is an innovative text generation tool that harnesses the power of artificial intelligence to create AI-focused content.
 Built on a custom transformer architecture, this project aims to generate coherent and insightful text about various aspects of AI, from machine learning algorithms to ethical considerations.

 ## Table of Contents